ibm-cloud-architecture/dba-onboarding-automation/README.md

 1. Determine your credentials
     1. For Content Services, use your own credentials to login into IBM Content Navigator
-    1. For BAW, create a service credential/account
+    1. Create a service credential/account.
         1. Functional ID alias: OnboardingAutomation
         1. Description: Used by process app Employee Onboarding - Onboard Employee
         1. Role: Content Platform Engine Role - Class Designer
+        1. Note: This service account is used by BAW to launch a process from a document.
+Additionally, this account is also used to upload sample content using the GraphQL script.
 1. Deploy Content Services
-    1. Log into Aministration Console for Content Engine (ACCE) and locate your **Object Store** (generally called `OS1`) and perform the following:
+    1. Log into Administration Console for Content Engine (ACCE) and locate your **Object Store** (generally called `OS1`) and perform the following:
         1. Navigate to **Data Design, Property Templates** and create property templates for:
             1. First Name (String)
             1. Last Name (String)